DNnate/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

 - **Configuration Control**: process of controlling modifications to hardware, firmware, software, and documentation to protect the information system against improper modifications prior to, during, and after system implementation
 - **Configuration Management (CM)**: collection of activities focused on establishing and maintaining integrity of IT products and information systems, through the control of processes for initialization, changing and monitoring the configurations of those products and systems throughout the system development lifecycle
 - **Covert Channels/Paths**: communication pathways that violate security policy or requirement (deliberately or unwittingly)
-- **Data Contamination**: attackers attempt to use malformed inputs, at the field, record, transaction, or file level, in an attempt to disrupt the proper functioning of the system
+- **Data Contamination**: attackers attempt to use malformed inputs, at the field, record, transaction, or file level, in an attempt to disrupt the proper functioning of the system. 🔥Can also be referred to as the mixing of data from a higher classification level and/or need-­to-­know requirement with data from a lower classification level and/or need-­to-­know requirement.
 - **Data Lake**: a data warehouse incorporating multiple types of streams of unstructured or semi-structured data
 - **Data Mining**: analysis and decision-making technique that relies on extracting deeper meanings from many different instances and types of data; often applied to data warehouse content
 - **Data Modeling**: design process that identifies all data elements that the system will need to input, create, store, modify, output, and destroy during operational use; should be one of the first steps in analysis and design